-- Before running the Custom Integration, please get in touch with email@example.com.
+Before running the Custom Integration, fill out this request form to get in touch with our Support team.

 Built as a script that runs from your infrastructure, it will require three CSV files to be pushed through a secure HTTP connection to Officevibe, allowing you to fully configure all members, teams, and permissions in one go!
 The process can be run manually but is engineered to enable the member synchronization process automation.

 Below is a guide to setting up the API integration with Officevibe.

 You must go to the Admin - Integrations section and click on Configure next to the Custom Integration (API) option.

 This will lead you to a screen where you can generate an API key to use with the Enterprise Sync Tool, enabling the API's endpoint for the sync and simultaneously disabling the other active provisioning methods.